metabrainz/picard-docs/tutorials/multiple_release_countries.rst

 ..
 From https://community.metabrainz.org/t/handling-of-multiple-release-countries-with-picard-2-3-1/465485

-There has been quite some debate about some digital releases with a really long list of release countries added.
-Independent on your stand on this matter, this has shown that there are some issues with how these releases are handled by Picard.
+Some releases, especially digital releases, can have a very long list of release countries, sometimes listing all of the world's countries except for a few where the release is not officially available.
+Picard offers some tools to handle this.

 Let’s take the release **Bleach**, by Nirvana (MusicBrainz release `adab3feb-1822-4d27-a997-db7d6c9688c0 <https://musicbrainz.org/release/adab3feb-1822-4d27-a997-db7d6c9688c0>`_) as an example.